-Needles inserted during an acupuncture treatment should be painless.
-Every patient experience is different; patients may experience bruising, bleeding, needle site pain and sensation, or needle fainting.
-However, these symptoms may be expected (minimal bleeding) and desired (tingle, tight sensation - "de qi response").
+Every patient experience is different when it comes to needles.
+On rare occasions patients may experience light bruising, bleeding, or needle site pain and sensation.
 Patients should inform the practitioner if any discomfort arises.

 Is dry needling the same as TCM acupuncture?

 Dry needling is a technique used by Western practitioners such as physiotherapists, chiropractors, and occupational therapists etc. based on strictly body anatomy as opposed to TCM principals.
 Thin metal needles are inserted in specific muscle trigger points to release tension and pain.
 Dry needling does not apply any TCM principles nor diagnosis.
 Hence, dry needling practitioners are not necessarily receiving the same level of training as set out by the standards of our College.
 In other words, those who practice dry needling might not meet the requirements to use the title of "Registered Acupuncturist" or "Registered Traditional Chinese Medicine Practitioner" in the province of Ontario.